rust-lang/cargo/src/doc/src/reference/source-replacement.md

 Each crate in a directory source also has an associated metadata file indicating the checksum of each file in the crate to protect against accidental modifications.

+## Git sources

+Git sources represent repositories used by [git-based dependencies].
+They're used to specify which git-based dependencies should be replaced with alternative sources.

+Git sources are *not* related to the [git registries][protocols], and can't be used to replace registry sources.

+[git-based dependencies]: specifying-dependencies.md#specifying-dependencies-from-git-repositories